 Brampton Transit Supportive Mid-Rise Development Guidelines provide the density to support transit, with well-designed, mid-rise buildings that contribute to the public life of a street and give spatial containment and a sense of place to the public realm."

 The City of Brampton takes a comprehensive approach to planning and designing sustainable communities.
-The Sustainable Community Design Guidelines and the accompanying Dynamic Tool are designed to measure the environmental sustainability performance of new development applications.
+The Sustainable Community Design Guidelines and the Sustainable New Communities Program are designed to guide and measure the sustainability performance of new development applications.

 As the Flower City of Canada, Brampton focuses a great deal of effort on developing distinctive gateways and street corridors that clearly distinguish the key entries to the City and provide attractive windows into our communities.
 The first gateway pilot project was completed on Hurontario Street at the south City limits in 1991 (see photo to left) and to build on this initial success, a program was formalized in 2001 to develop other prime gateway locations throughout the City.
 As of December, 2009, three other gateways have been completed and two are scheduled for construction over the next year.